d-k-ivanov/d-k-ivanov.github.io/about.md

 ### [**Lead Infrastructure Engineer at iTech Systems**](http://itech-systems.com)

 * Design and implementation of Loyalty Systems (.NET)
-* Design and implementation of monitoring system and 24/7 Support
+* Design and implementation of monitoring systems and 24/7 Support
 * PCI DSS certification
 * SLA support and Monitoring
 * Languages used: Bash, Perl, Powershell, Ruby, VBA